This is a fun painting lesson inspired by nature and finger painting. You can follow the lesson for free or purchase the printouts and visuals below.

 Hi, I'm Saroum!

 I'm the artist and author of Doodle Thinks.
 I like to draw, write, and take pictures.
-When time permits, I'm excited to share some creative art ideas, resources, and updates that'll assist you with encouraging your learners to think creatively.
+When time permits, I enjoy sharing some creative art ideas and resources on here, that'll assist you with encouraging your learners to think creatively.
+Side note, my talented daughter drew my profile photo.

 Roll and Draw